felangel/bloc/docs/flutterweathertutorial.md

 export 'src/models/models.dart';
 ```

-### Implementing Our Weather Repository
+### Weather Repository

-The main goal of our weather repository is to provide a wrapper for our data provider to interact with our Bloc layer.
-We have a dependency on our `WeatherApiClient` and expose a single public method, `getWeather(String city)`.
-No one needs to know that under the hood we need to make two API calls because no one really cares.
-All we care about is getting the `Weather` for a given city.
+> The main goal of our weather repository is to provide an interface which abstracts the data provider.
+In this case, the `WeatherRepository` will have a dependency on the `WeatherApiClient` and expose a single public method, `getWeather(String city)`.

+!> **Notice**: Consumers of the `WeatherRepository` are not privy to the underlying implementation details such as the fact that two network requests are made to the metaweather API.
+The goal of the `WeatherRepository` is to separate the "what" from the "how" -- in other words, we want to have a way to fetch weather for a given city but don't care about how or where that data is coming from.

+#### Setup

 ```
 flutter_weather